Normalized Berkovich spaces and surface singularities: Introduction

 \subsection{Acknowledgments}

 The results of this paper were part of my PhD thesis at KU Leuven.
-I am very thankful to my advisor, Johannes Nicaise, for all his help and encouragement.
-I am also grateful the jury members, Nero Budur, Antoine Ducros, Paul Igodt, Sam Payne, Michael Temkin and Wim Veys, for their many comments and suggestions.
-My work also benefited from discussions with Charles Favre, Hussein Mourtada, Mircea Musta{\c{t}}{\u{a}}, C\'edric P\'epin, Alejandro Soto and Amaury Thuillier.
+I am very thankful to my advisor, Johannes Nicaise.
+I am also grateful to Nero Budur, Antoine Ducros, Charles Favre, Mircea Musta{\c{t}}{\u{a}}, Sam Payne, C\'edric P\'epin, Michael Temkin, Amaury Thuillier, and Wim Veys, for helpful discussions and comments.
+I am extremely grateful to an anonymous referee for his/her thorough reading of the manuscript and numerous helpful comments.
+I acknowledge the support of the Fund for Scientific Research - Flanders (grant G.0415.10) and of the European Research Council (Starting Grant project ``Nonarcomp'' no.307856).